Dokploy

 Example Scenario

 Let's consider an application with three components: a frontend, a backend, and a database.
-We'll start with a basic Docker Compose file and then enhance it with domain configuration.
+We'll start with a basic Docker Compose file and then enhance it with manual domain configuration.

 version: "3.8"